-QN-165 (formerly referred to as AS1411) is a novel aptamer-based investigational drug candidate under development and evaluation with the potential to treat viral based-infectious diseases and different types of cancers.
+QN-165 (formerly referred to as AS1411) is a novel aptamer-based investigational drug candidate in development with the potential to treat viral based-infectious diseases and different types of cancers.
 Aptamers are oligonucleotide or peptide molecules that bind to a specific target molecule and are typically created by selection from a large random sequence pool.
 The QN-165 aptamer is a G-rich oligonucleotide that targets and binds to nucleolin, a protein that is present on the surface of tumor cells.

 Qualigen partnered with University of Louisville to exclusively develop QN-165 for inhibiting or treating COVID-19.
 Proof-of-concept in vitro studies demonstrate potential to protect cells from the damaging effects of SARS-CoV-2 infection.
-QN-165 exhibits an encouraging safety profile and GMP manufacturing for clinical trials has been secured.

 The QN-165 aptamer has been tested in over 100 patients and is well tolerated with no evidence of severe side effects, with at least 7 patients having long-lasting clinical responses, where their cancers either disappeared or shrank substantially.